Jackie Clarke

 So significant, yet simple, a timeless endeavour.

 Reproduced with kind permission of the author.
 This poem was composed in a Poetry as Commemoration workshops held at The Jackie Clarke Collection, Mayo, with students from St. Murdach’s College, Ballina, in October 2023.
-The workshop was led by writer Martin Dyer.
+The workshop was led by writer Martin Dyar.